AhmedEldkrory/Introductory-Networking-TryHackMe/README.md

 This is intended as a personal portfolio and a study resource for anyone interested in **cybersecurity fundamentals, penetration testing, and CTF challenges**.

 ---

-## Repository Structure
-- `/pdfs/` – Contains all uploaded PDFs for solved rooms
-- `/notes/` – Any additional notes, scripts, or references

----

 ## How to Use
-1. Browse the `/pdfs/` folder to review completed rooms.
+1. Browse the pdfs to review completed rooms.
 2. Check `/notes/` for command examples, tool usage, and reflections.
 3. Add your own comments or observations if you wish to extend the repository for personal study.